Peter Sallis: Television and films

-Sallis was cast in the pilot for Comedy Playhouse which became the first episode of Last of the Summer Wine (retrospectively titled Of Funerals and Fish, 1973) as the unobtrusive lover of a quiet life, Norman Clegg.
+Sallis was cast in a pilot for Comedy Playhouse which became the first episode of Last of the Summer Wine (retrospectively titled "Of Funerals and Fish", 1973), as the unobtrusive lover of a quiet life, Norman Clegg.
 The pilot was successful and the BBC commissioned a series.
-Sallis had already worked on stage with Michael Bates, who played the self-appointed leader Blamire in the first two series.
+Sallis had already worked on stage with Michael Bates, who played the unofficial ringleader Blamire in the first two series.
 Sallis played the role of Clegg from 1973 to 2010, and was the only cast member to appear in every episode.
 He also appeared, in 1988, as Clegg's father in First of the Summer Wine, a prequel to Last of the Summer Wine set in 1939.